Federal Trade Commission.

 - Identify reasonably-foreseeable, material risks, both internal and external, that could result in the unauthorized collection, use, or disclosure of covered information and assess the sufficiency of any safeguards in place to control these risks;

-- Design and implement reasonable privacy controls and procedures to control the risks identified through the privacy risk assessment and regularly test or monitor the effectiveness of the safeguards' key controls and procedures;
+- Design and implement reasonable privacy controls and procedures to control the risks identified through the privacy risk assessment and regularly Start Printed Page 18764test or monitor the effectiveness of the safeguards' key controls and procedures;

 - Develop and use reasonable steps to select and retain service providers capable of appropriately protecting the privacy of covered information they receive from respondent, and require service providers by contract to implement and maintain appropriate privacy protections; and